Procedural Generation of Articulated Simulation-Ready Assets: Experiments

 \subsection{Sim-to-Real Transfer}

-We show that Infinigen-Sim assets are effective in sim-to-real transfer.
-We created a real-world version of the \textit{Push Door with Handle} task using a Franka Panda robot (Fig. \ref{fig:sim2real} right).
-For simplicity, we train imitation learning models using expert simulation trajectories.
-We set up an IsaacGym \citep{makoviychuk2021isaacgym} environment for various door assets (Fig. \ref{fig:sim2real} left).
-As we have the ground truth joint axis and origin, we rollout scripted trajectories and filter successful ones as the demonstration dataset.
+We also show that Infinigen-Articulated assets are effective in sim-to-real transfer.
+We create real-world versions of the door opening, toaster pushing, and fridge opening tasks using a Franka Panda robot (see \figref{fig:real_envs}).
+For each task, we collect expert simulation trajectories using cuRobo \cite{curobo_report23} in an IsaacGym \cite{makoviychuk2021isaacgym} environment.
+We randomize environment lighting, joint initialization, object position, and camera views.
+As we have the ground truth joint axis and origin, we roll out scripted trajectories and filter successful ones as the demonstration dataset.
 The robot takes an RGB image from its on-the-shoulder camera and the end effector pose as inputs.
-We train ACT \citep{zhao2023aloha} on 1k+ trajectories with randomized lighting, joint initialization, and camera views.
-For comparison, we curate two datasets including one with 300+ Infinigen-Sim assets and another with all 6 PartNet assets.
+We then train an ACT \cite{zhao2023aloha} policy on this dataset and transfer it zero-shot to a physical robot.

-We evaluate the zero-shot performance on a real world door.
-For each trial, we randomly initialize the robot's pose.
-We observe that policies trained with Infinigen-Sim assets achieve 7 out of 10 successes in the real world, while those trained with PartNet assets fail on all 10 trials.
-This increase in performance is likely a result of the diversity and quantity of assets generated with our tool.
-These experiments show that our tool has the ability to create articulated assets diverse enough to facilitate sim-to-real transfer.
+We observe that policies trained using Infinigen-Articulated perform significantly better across all three tasks (see \tableref{tab:real_results}).
+Qualitatively, we notice that policies trained using our assets tend to be smoother and fail less aggressively.
+For instance, failures in the fridge task by the Infinigen-Articulated policy typically involved either moving toward the handle and nearly grasping it or opening the door less than the required 45 degree threshold.
+In contrast, policies trained on PartNet-Mobility often missed the handle altogether.
+Similar to the RL experiments, we attribute this success to the increased diversity and quantity of assets generated with our tool.
+We postulate that it is this diversity that helps bridge the sim-to-real gap.